 The rooftop terraces are exposed to the northerly and southerly prevailing winds.
 The south-easterly winds are expected to cause corner acceleration at the north terrace, while north-easterly winds can have a similar effect at the south terrace of the development.
-To mitigate the impact of the potentially adverse wind effects, it is recommended to increase the height of the impermeable balustrades to a minimum of 1.5m and to retain the proposed landscaping, ensuring they are of a densely foliating and evergreen variety.
+To mitigate the impact of the potentially adverse wind effects, it is recommended to retain the 1.8m height of the impermeable balustrades along the perimeters of the rooftop terraces as indicated in Figure 4.